Azeri oilfield: Compression and water injection platform (C&WP)

-The C&WP supplies Central, West and East Azeri platforms with water and gas injection services, manages gas export and provides electrical power using 10 Rolls-Royce turbines.
-The platform is bridge linked to Central Azeri platform.
+The C&WP supplies Central, West, and East Azeri platforms with water and gas injection services; manages gas export; and provides electrical power using 10 Rolls-Royce turbines.
+The platform is bridge-linked to the Central Azeri platform.

 Gas injection capacity at C&WP is 1 e9cuft/d utilizing 5 gas injection wells.
 Water injection capacity is 1 Moilbbl/d utilizing 12 water injection wells.
 Gas export capacity stands at 250 e6cuft/d.
 Azeri C&WP has some of the largest water injection pumps and gas injection compressors among BP platforms worldwide.
 The topsides have been constructed in the ATA (AMEC-Azfen-Tekfen) construction yard in Bibi-Heybat, Azerbaijan.

 2008 gas leak and blowout

-On 17 September 2008, a gas leak was discovered in the area of the Central Azeri platform after blowout in a gas-injection well.
+On 17 September 2008, a gas leak was discovered in the area of the Central Azeri platform after a blowout in a gas-injection well.
 The platform was shut down and the staff was evacuated.
 As the West Azeri Platform was being powered by a cable from the Central Azeri Platform, it was also shut down.
 BP, an operator of ACG, suspected a bad cement job caused the leaking gas.
 Production at the West Azeri Platform resumed on 9 October 2008 and at the Central Azeri Platform in December 2008.